aheil/hhn-os/README.md

 # Operating Systems

-This course is being taught as a part of the Bachelor Software Engineering at Heilbronn University fpr Applied Sciences in Germany.
+This course is being taught as a part of the Bachelor Software Engineering at Heilbronn University for Applied Sciences in Germany.

 [Go to the official Website ⏭](https://www.hs-heilbronn.de/os)